 Risks and Rewards of the Covered Call Options Strategy

 For example, if you buy a stock at $9, and receive a $0.10 option premium on your sold call, your maximum loss is $8.90 per share.
-The option premium reduces your maximum loss, relative to just owning the stock.
-The income from the option premium comes at a cost though, as it also limits your upside on the stock.
+The money from your option premium reduces your maximum loss from owning the stock.
+The option premium income comes at a cost though, as it also limits your upside on the stock.

 Maximum Profit = ( Strike Price - Stock Entry Price) + Option Premium Received

 For example, if you buy a stock at $9, receive a $0.10 option premium from selling a $9.50 strike price call, then you maintain your stock position as long as the stock price stays below $9.50 at expiration.
 If the stock price moves to $10, you only profit up to $9.50, so your profit is $9.50 - $9.00 + $0.10 = $0.60.

+If you sell an ITM call option, the underlying stock's price will need to fall below the call's strike price in order for you to maintain your shares.
 If this occurs, you will likely be facing a loss on your stock position, but you will still own your shares, and you will have received the premium to help offset the loss.